Connect with us

 Treasury secretary Henry Rotich.

-The Finance Act 2016, which was signed into law by President Uhuru Kenyatta in September, has lowered the corporate tax rate by half for developers who build at least 400 low cost homes.
+The Finance Act 2016, signed into law by President Uhuru Kenyatta in September, has lowered the corporate tax rate by half for developers who build at least 400 low-cost homes.

-Industry analysts and developers were quick to point out that the 1,000 units target was too high and that only a handful of local investors had the capacity to finance such large projects.
+Industry analysts and developers were quick to point out that the 1,000 units target was too high and that only a handful of local investors could finance such large projects.

-Deloitte East Africa associate director Gabriel Ouko noted that for the tax incentive to be effective the government would need to lower the number of units from 1,000 in order to rope in many investors.
+Deloitte East Africa associate director Gabriel Ouko noted that for the tax incentive to be effective, the government would need to lower the number of units from 1,000 to rope in many investors.

 In September, the government, through an amendment to the Finance Act 2016, heeded the call of experts and decided to give developers a more generous offer than the initial offer made by Mr Rotich.

-Although the government is yet to interpret what a low cost house is, market players define it as a development that cost a maximum of Sh2 million to build.
+Although the government has yet to interpret what a low-cost house is, market players define it as a development that costs a maximum of Sh2 million to build.

-“The lower-income housing segment is thus the next investment frontier for the real estate sector as developers embrace it and the market gets enlightened on the available products in the market through increased advertisements and events like expos,” Cytonn said in a press statement.
+“The lower-income housing segment is thus the next investment frontier for the real estate sector as developers embrace it and the market gets enlightened on the available products in the market through increased advertisements and events like expos,” Cytonn said.

 Data from the Central Bank of Kenya shows that the average mortgage stands at Sh8.3 million, a figure that locks most Kenyans out of the homeownership club.